IBM/spark-s3-shuffle/README.md

 - `spark.shuffle.s3.useBlockManager`: Use the Spark block manager to compute blocks (default: `true`).
 Note: Disabling this feature might lead to invalid results for some workloads.
 - `spark.shuffle.s3.forceBatchFetch`: Force batch fetch for Shuffle Blocks (default: `false`)
-- `spark.shuffle.s3.forceBypassMergeSort`: Bypass SortShuffle (default: `false`)
-- `spark.shuffle.s3.allowSerializedShuffle`: Allow serialized shuffle (default `true`)
+- `spark.shuffle.s3.supportsUnbuffer`: Streams can be unbuffered instead of closed (default: `true`, if Storage-backend is S3A, `false` otherwise).

 ## Testing

-The tests requires the following environment variables to be set:
+The tests require the following environment variables to be set:
 - `AWS_ACCESS_KEY_ID`: Access key to use for the S3 Shuffle service.
 - `AWS_SECRET_ACCESS_KEY`: Secret key to use for the S3 Shuffle service.
 - `S3_ENDPOINT_URL`: Endpoint URL of the S3 Service (e.g. `http://10.40.0.29:9000` or